Estimated time commitment: 7 hours

 The course is composed of three modules and will be available free of charge in Spanish and English.
-Registration will be available March 20, when the course launches.
-Learn Amp is the learning management system utilized for the course.
+Registration is currently available.
+Notice that as of 2024, the course is now accessed through the Moodle learning management system.

 The modules begin with reflections on contemporary journalism as a whole, how Indigenous peoples are represented, with special emphasis on the work of the media and Indigenous journalists and communicators.

 In addition, participants will learn about Indigenous human and territorial rights, gain access to an extensive repository of resources and receive recommendations for developing their own stories focused on the rights of Mother Earth and territory.
 These concepts are fundamental for the physical and cultural survival of Indigenous peoples, as well as the conservation of biodiversity.

 The course ends with the development of the "Intercultural Collaborative Journalism" methodology, a tool designed by the Colombian media outlet Agenda Propia and their

 #RedTejiendoHistorias program to co-create stories by way of intercultural teams of journalists and Indigenous people.